Refine element selection with the code selector

 Ignoring Opacity

 This is useful when some elements in your page have oppacity:0 until a user hovers over them.
-You can add this to your selector if you wish to have Userlane find the element even if it's not visible for the end user:
+You can add this to your selector if you wish to have Userlane find the element even if it's not visible to the end user.

 {